 5. Secure your network

 Make sure your wireless connection is protected with a strong password.
 If not, you are not only leaving your network unsafe but all your sensitive and personal information can also be stolen.
 And possibly, if your Wi-Fi connection is open, chances are it is being used by anyone who got hold of it, hence, the sluggishness.
 Just by adding a strong password, you will restrict its usage, as well as its availability to anyone, which will drastically improve the internet speed and overall performance.

 6. Use less bandwidth

-There are some apps and software on our smartphones, tablets, and laptops which are always running in the background as long as it connects to the internet and that slows down the overall internet speed.
-You might be thinking you have one opened tab but in the background, there can be multiple open windows.
-If you want to experience an enhanced speed keep checking by pressing CTRL+ALT+END to check the task manager; you will see everything running on your computer and from there you can end them.
+There are some apps and software on our smartphones, tablets, and laptops that are always running in the background, as long as they connect to the internet, and that slows down the overall internet speed.
+You might be thinking you have one open tab but in the background, but there can be multiple open windows.
+If you want to experience an enhanced speed, keep checking by pressing CTRL+ALT+END to check the task manager; you will see everything running on your computer, and from there you can end them.